ManueleMontrasi523/Java-architecture-showcase/README.md

-# Marketplace Microservices Architecture Showcase
+# Marketplace Hexagonal Architecture Showcase

 This project is a comprehensive showcase of a microservices-based marketplace application, developed with a focus on modularity, scalability, and real-world business logic.
-It demonstrates how to manage shopping orders, products, and users, leveraging asynchronous processing and message queues for robust workflow orchestration.
+It is built following the principles of **hexagonal architecture (architettura esagonale)**, ensuring a clear separation between the core business logic and external systems.
+The application demonstrates how to manage shopping orders, products, and users, leveraging asynchronous processing and message queues for robust workflow orchestration.

 ### Overview